Executive Summary

 Where there is no Safety Plan, one will be created if appropriate or the IAP will be used.

-After reviewing the Truncated Safety Plan/Safety Plan or IAP with staff, the supervisor should document that staff have been notified.
-This should be done on either a Notification of Risk of Injury - Form A: Students with Special Needs or a Notification of Risk of Injury-Form B: Individual Action Plan.
+After reviewing the Truncated Safety Plan/Safety Plan or IAP with staff, the supervisor must document that staff have been notified.
+This must be done on either a Notification of Risk of Injury-Form A: Students with Special Needs or a Notification of Risk of Injury-Form B: Individual Action Plan.

-It is also vital that the principal of each school uses the Notification of Risk form A or B as appropriate for sharing the above information with other Board staff members and occasional and casual staff members such as, but not limited to, occasional teachers, teacher candidates, casual designated early childhood educators and educational assistants, school lunch assistants, bus drivers and taxi drivers.
-Sharing of information is done to ensure that all staff members who have contact with the student are able to respond with safe and supportive methods.
+It is also vital that the principal of each school uses the Notification of Risk form as appropriate for sharing and tracking the above information with other Board staff members and occasional and casual staff members such as, but not limited to, occasional teachers, teacher candidates, casual designated early childhood educators and educational assistants, school lunch assistants, bus drivers and taxi drivers.
+Sharing of information is done to ensure that all staff members who have contact with the student and are likely to be exposed to physical injury, are able to respond with safe and supportive methods.
 Information must be shared before staff members begin their assignment.

 These forms are to be used as a tool to record the information that has been shared with staff and is not intended to be copied and shared with all those who have been notified, but rather retained in a secure location and distributed and/or destroyed as indicated on the form.